 to work on campus?!
 Eliminate your commute, and learn the behind-the-scenes operations

 of the university at the same time.
 Be sure to pay attention to when to apply for

 competitive jobs like Orientation Guide (Recruiting) and Resident Assistant (Residence

 Life).
-Other big student employers are the Center for Recreational and Intramural
+Other big student employers are the Center for Recreation and Intramural Services

-Services and the University Center.
-You can also check with your academic department
+and the University Center.
+You can also check with your academic department for student

 10. Then there’s the obvious…

 No doubt you’ve heard this all before, but it bears repeating because it’s the number